American Recovery Plan Act

 How can I share my ideas about ARPA?

-or join us at one of the meetings.
-The Mayor and City Council first heard ideas related to "Community Contributions" and "Social and Environmental Programs" on Tuesday, April 19 and May 3, respectively.
+- The Mayor and City Council first heard ideas related to "Community Contributions" and "Social and Environmental Programs" on Tuesday, April 19 and May 3, respectively.

 What types of projects are being considered for ARPA funding?